xinjiav3/NileBrownGame/_posts/2023-08-31-javascript-calculator.md

 hide: true
 layout: default
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
+permalink: /frontend/js-calculator
 categories: [C7.0]
-courses: { csse: {week: 2}, csp: {week: 2, categories: [2.C]}, csa: {week: 2} }
-type: ccc
 ---

 <!--
-Hack 0: Right justify result
+Hack 0: Right justify the result
-Hack 1: Test conditions on small, big, and decimal numbers, report on findings.
+Hack 1: Test conditions on small, big, and decimal numbers, and report on findings.
 Fix issues.
-Hack 2: Add the common math operation that is missing from calculator Hack 3: Implement 1 number operation (ie SQRT)
+Hack 2: Add the common math operation that is missing from the calculator Hack 3: Implement 1 number operation (ie SQRT)
 -->